AMSC23-24/Challenge1/README.md

 \end{align}
 $$

+`main.cpp` parses `data.json` for the method's parameters and the input functions (handled with muParserX), then creates and calls a gradientMethod object.

 `data.json` contains the parameters for the gradientMethod class, namely:
 - The maximum number of iterations $k_{max}$
 - The tolerances for the residual and the step length, $\epsilon_r$ and $\epsilon_s$ respectively
-- The initial guess
+- The initial guess $x_0$
-- $\sigma$ and $\alpha_0$ for the Armijo rule
+- The parameters $\sigma$ and $\alpha_0$ for the Armijo rule
-- The function to be minimized
+- The function to be minimized and its gradient

-`main.cpp` parses the `data.json` file, creates a gradientMethod object and finds the function minimum

-## Issues
+## Caveats

-The gradient of the function to be minimized has to be defined in the source code.
+Supports domains only up to $\mathbb{R}^2$, but the code can trivially be extended to any arbitrary dimension.

 ## Compilation instructions

 ```bash
 make src/makefile
 ```
-Generates a main file inside the `src` directory to be ran
+Generates a main file inside the `src` directory to be ran.